jennyzn/cloud-foundry-knowledge-transfer/OneSheetCLI.md

 # One Sheet Cloud Foundry CLI
-This is a summary for ofen used CLI targeting for SAP developers to search and learn.
+This is a summary for often used CLI targeting for SAP developers to search and learn.
 ## Cloud Foundry Native CLI
 ### Basics
 + **API selection** ```cf api```